jonniespratley/angular-cms/README.md

 -	user management & user roles
 -	action and view permissions
 -	content versioning and audit
--	some form of workflow and notifications
 -	i18n support on literals and object versions
--	normalized database schema design
 -	some form of content import-export
 -	assets management and thumbnail generation for uploads
--	Valid XHTML (compressed with GZIP)
 -	Rich text editing (e.g FCKeditor) which generates accessible markup
--	Valid and minified CSS and javascript (e.g using YUI)
--	automatically generated sitemaps.org document
--	integration with Google Analytics
--	automatic RSS feeds
--	open search support
 -	print css and/or print versions of content
--	SEO consideration for duplicate content (e.g use of canonical tag)

 ---